 How Much Does Brachioplasty Cost?

-An arm lift can cost $6,000 to $9,000 depending on the details of your procedure, a range that includes fees for the surgical facility, anesthesia, post-operative care, and other related expenses.
+The cost of an arm lift can start at $9,000 depending on the details of your procedure, a range that includes fees for the surgical facility, anesthesia, post-operative care, and other related expenses.
 Other factors that can affect your cost estimate include whether additional liposuction was incorporated into your procedure, and the type of incision utilized.
 After your needs are evaluated by Dr. Bottger in a consultation, our patient care coordinator will be able to provide you with a personalized quote of your treatment along with your financial options.
 We accept plastic surgery financing plans from CareCredit®, a respected lending institution that can make the cost of an arm lift more affordable for qualified patients who would rather pay in low monthly installments.
 For more information about the price of an arm lift or our accepted payment methods, please call our practice to speak to a member of our office.

 If you are in the Philadelphia, Bryn Mawr, Pennsylvania, or West Chester areas and would like to know more about the arm lift procedure, please contact our brachioplasty surgeon today.